“Software is eating the world. But AI is going to eat software”

-So said Jensen Huang, CEO of chip maker Nvidia recently.
-The company, which has embarked on a strategy of customising their hardware for machine learning, is a major tech player.
-Huang cited healthcare as second only to automotives as the industry where AI (artificial intelligence) would have the biggest impact in coming years.
+So said Jensen Huang, CEO of chipmaker Nvidia.
+The company, which has embarked on a strategy of customising its hardware for machine learning, is a major tech player.
+Huang cited healthcare as second only to automobiles as the industry where AI (artificial intelligence) would have the biggest impact in coming years.

-With so many life science challenges facing the world, from horrible epidemics like Ebola to the dementia crisis in the aging west, the collision of AI and BioTech offers a brighter future.
+With so many life science challenges facing the world, from horrible epidemics like COVID—19 to the dementia crisis in the ageing west, the collision of AI and BioTech offers a brighter future.
 We are going to explore the challenges and opportunities in the BioTech sector and look at some of the innovative companies doing inspiring work.

 Why AI can help BioTech companies

-We have already cited sudden epidemics or pandemics, and the chronic problem of dementia as areas where AI could have a positive impact.
-To those we can add the astronomical costs of drug pipeline development, growing resistance to antibiotics, as well as tackling issues like prosthetics, transplants and cancer in innovative ways.
+We have already cited sudden epidemics or pandemics (such as the COVID—19 pandemic) and the chronic problem of dementia as areas where AI could have a positive impact.
+To those we can add:

 AI is in the relatively early stages of being used in BioTech, but already it is proving valuable in terms of speeding up the delivery of healthcare at every stage: from early research and development (R&D) to actual patient-facing care.

-Examples of R&D using BioTech and artificial intelligence
+Examples of biotechnology research and development and artificial intelligence

 So, what does R&D using artificial intelligence in the BioTech industry look like?
 Here are some typical examples: